-125M+ Mt

-Cumulative Carbon Emission Reduction Since 2010
+125M+ Mt Cumulative Carbon Emission Reduction Since 2010

-Use of Non-GAAP Financial Measures: This summary and CEO message include references to adjusted EBITDA, which is a Non-GAAP financial measure.
+Use of Non-GAAP Financial Measures: This summary and CEO message include references to adjusted EBITDA, which is a Non-GAAP financial measures.
 As non-GAAP financial measures are not intended to be considered in isolation or as a substitute for GAAP financial measures, you should carefully read the Form 10-K included in this Annual Report, which includes our consolidated financial statements prepared in accordance with GAAP.
-For a description of the Non-GAAP financial measures to the most directly comparable financial measures prepared in accordance with GAAP, please see the section in the back of Ameresco's earnings release issued on February 27, 2025, available at https://ii.ameresco.com/news-events/press-revents/press-
+For a description of the Non-GAAP financial measures, including the reasons management uses these measures and a reconciliation of the Non-GAAP financial measures to the most directly comparable financial measures prepared in accordance with GAAP.
+For a description of the Non-GAAP financial measures are not intended in the back of Ameresco's earnings release issued on February 27, 2025, available at https:// ir.ameresco.com/news-events/press-releases/detail/f2/ameresco-reports-fourth-quarter-and-full-year-2024

 Caution concerning forward-looking statements: Additionally, the CEO message includes statements that, to the extent they are not recitations of historical fact, constitute forward-looking statements within the meaning of the federal securities laws, and are based on Ameresco's current expectations and assumptions.
-For a discussion identifying important factors that could cause actual results to differ materially from those anticipated in the forward-looking statements, see the company's fillings with the Securities and Exchange Commission, including "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors" in the Form 10-K portion of this Annual Report.
+For a discussion identifying important factors that could cause actual results to differ materially from those anticipated in the forward-looking statements, see the company's filings with the Securities and Exchange Commission, including "Management's Discussion and Analysis of Financial Condition and Results of Operations" and "Risk Factors" in the Form 10-K portion of this Annual Report.